By: Bryan Braxton, Ph.D., Senior Director, Aseptic R&D

 Developing a finished product that meets target specifications suitable for dosing is critical.
 With limited and expensive API, a CDMO can only perform so many runs in a lyophilizer – and obtain as much information as possible from each of those runs.
 The heat mass transfer relationships from each run in the R&D lab lyophilizer are key for developing a cycle that will work in the finished product.

 Once the basics are understood about how the product will be used, the CDMO will work to understand the options that exists for formulating a successful dosage form.
-This is done by understanding the solution phase chemistry, including concentrations and degradation.
+This is done by understanding the solution-phase chemistry, including concentrations and degradation.
 Critical temperatures (Tg) will be measured using differential scanning calorimetry (DSC), which provides valuable information when designing a lyophilization cycle.
-Once a cycle is developed, the CDMO should evaluate reconstitution time and other critical quality attributes (CQAs).
+Once a cycle is developed, the CDMO should evaluate reconstitution time and other CQAs.

 Ultimately, the R&D lyophilizer provides key features for optimizing, developing, and scaling a lyophilization cycle: